catarina-barata/Skin_RL/README.md

 ### Try your data
 To try new data, some modifications must be done:
-1) If using the same 7 classes of skin lesions, but different images and/or different CNN - you just need to save the features into a **numpy array** and the probabilities into a .csv.
+1) If using the same 7 classes of skin lesions, but different images and/or different CNN - you just need to save the features into a **numpy array** and the probabilities, image id, and real diagnosis into a .csv.
 Please check the formats used in the demo examples (data folder).

 2) For new (medical) problems, you will also need to adjust the **initialize_clinical_practice** to your dataset, as well as the reward tables.
 You may also need to adjust the Q-network with additional layers (function **create_q_model**).